Precautions for Infections

 - Keep the person in a room to themselves with the door shut.
 A towel placed in front of the door will block air from escaping from within the room.

 - Use disposable plates and utensils for meals or wash dishes in the dishwasher to disinfect.
-Wash clothes separately from the rest of the family in hot water wash.
+Wash clothes separately from the rest of the family in a hot water wash.

 - Place discarded tissues in a plastic bag and mark it as biohazard to take to a landfill or label as biohazard if you have trash pick-up.